waelhammoudeh/overpass-4-slackware/Guide/README-SETUP.md

 #### Shutdown Caveat:

-The two scripts "update_op_db.sh" and "op_area_update.sh" do not handle shutdown signals.
-To avoid corrupted database make sure that those scripts are done and have completed their work before shutting down the system.
-Check the log files from both scripts always.
+Scripts do not handle shutdown signals.
+To avoid corrupted database make sure that scripts are done and have completed their work before shutting down the system.

-#### Area Update Again:

-My thinking is the infinite loop is needed for the **planet** database with minuetly updates.
-If that is the case we are okay; but I do not know!!!!
-I will post anything I find here.
-If anyone has any idea please let me know.

-It is complete A - Z. Not done yet.
+Check log files for all scripts always.

 Wael K. Hammoudeh

-May 9th / 2022
+August 2nd / 2023

 [^1]:  More about this below.